When selecting the best iron for quilting and sewing, there are some key features that make a big difference:

-Other: It is a pricier iron and this does put some people off.
-However, if you can afford the upgrade you’ll be owning the best iron we could possibly recommend.
-I have personally use this iron for a couple of years and it is simply the best there is.
-The large digital display on the side makes choosing the right temp setting an absolute breeze and you can never go wring with Rowenta’s quality manufacturing.
+Other: The large digital display on the side makes choosing the right temp setting an absolute breeze and you can never go wring with Rowenta’s quality manufacturing.

 Some people have claimed that this iron leaks, but I can assure you, the problem is most likely the overproduction of steam resulting in some hissing and spitting.
 Thankfully the iron is intelligent enough to actually switch off steam production when it’s not being used.